pi-hole/pi-hole/README.md

 - There is also an [FAQ section on pi-hole.net](http://pi-hole.net)

 ## Other Operating Systems
 This script will work for other UNIX-like systems with some slight **modifications**.
 As long as you can install `dnsmasq` and a Webserver, it should work OK.
-The automated install only works for a clean install of Raspiban right now since that is how the project originated.
+The automated install is only for a clean install of a Debian based system, such as the Raspberry Pi.